scottnonnenberg/blog/README.md

 ## Contributing

+`yarn ready` is the key thing to run to make sure things are in good shape.
+It checks types, runs tests, builds the site, and even checks for broken links.

+But before you get there, you'll need to make some commits.
+And this project has some restrictions about how those commits need to be structured.
 This project uses [`standard-version`](https://github.com/conventional-changelog/standard-version) to release new versions, automatically updating the version number and [changelog](https://github.com/scottnonnenberg/blog/blob/master/CHANGELOG.md) based on commit messages in [standard format](https://github.com/bcoe/conventional-changelog-standard/blob/master/convention.md). [`ghooks`](https://github.com/gtramontina/ghooks) and [`validate-commit-msg`](https://github.com/kentcdodds/validate-commit-msg) are used to ensure all commit messages match the expected format (see [package.json](https://github.com/scottnonnenberg/blog/blob/master/package.json) for the configuration details).

 It takes some getting used to, but this configuration is absolutely worthwhile.
 A changelog is way easier to understand than the chaos of a raw commit stream, especially with `standard-version` providing direct links to bugs, commits and [commit ranges](https://github.com/scottnonnenberg/blog/compare/v0.5.0...v0.6.0).